Skip to content

 Key takeaways:

-Almost every state requires a business license in order to legally start and operate a cleaning business.
+While there’s no specific cleaning license required, almost every state requires a business license to legally start and operate a cleaning business.
 That goes for solo housekeepers all the way up to commercial cleaning operations.

 In this guide, we’ll cover what you can do with and without a license, the general process for getting licensed, and links to the specific requirements for every U.S. state.

-We’ll also cover what it means for a cleaning license to be insured and bonded—plus the types of coverage you should consider.
+We’ll also explain what it means for a cleaning license to be insured and bonded, as well as the types of coverage you should consider.

 Do you need a license to start a cleaning business?

-Yes, you likely need a business license to start your own cleaning business—but it depends on where you live and if you choose to operate as a sole proprietor.
+Yes, you most likely need a business license to start your own cleaning business.
+However, it depends on where you live and if you choose to operate as a sole proprietor.

-A business license is a government-issued permit that allows you to legally operate a company, including a cleaning business.
-They regulate safety, zoning, taxation, and other important requirements.
+A business license is a government-issued permit that allows you to legally operate a company, such as a cleaning business.
+Licensing helps regulate safety, zoning, taxation, and other important requirements.

-Only nine states require a general license for anyone doing business, whether you do house cleaning, window cleaning, commercial cleaning, or any other type of professional cleaning:
+Only nine states require a general state-wide business license for anyone doing business.
+This applies whether you do house cleaning, commercial cleaning, window cleaning, or any other type of cleaning service:

 Jump to our state-specific contractor license requirements to learn more.